C1 and C2 Vertebrae Misalignment Symptoms

 Chiropractic Neck Adjustments for Misalignment

 The most common treatment for a misalignment of the C1 and C2 vertebrae is a neck adjustment.
 While some chiropractic care for the lower spine involves high-velocity, low-amplitude adjustments, this is not usually the case for neck adjustments.
-While every patient’s needs are a little different, most chiropractors use gentle, hands-on adjustments for the upper neck area.
+While every patient’s needs differ, most chiropractors use gentle, hands-on adjustments for the upper neck area.
 These adjustments are exact and aim to relieve pain, increase the range of motion, and get the vertebrae back into their proper place.

 Are Neck Adjustments Risky?